nickbrandt/GitLab/doc/ci/caching/index.md

 ### Caching Go dependencies

-Assuming your project is using [Go Modules](https://github.com/golang/go/wiki/Modules) to install the Go dependencies, the following example defines `cache` globally so that all jobs inherit it.
-Go modules are installed in `${GOPATH}/pkg/mod/` and are cached for all of all the `go` projects:
+Assuming your project is using [Go Modules](https://github.com/golang/go/wiki/Modules) to install Go dependencies, the following example defines `cache` in a `go-cache` template, that any job can extend.
+Go modules are installed in `${GOPATH}/pkg/mod/` and are cached for all of the `go` projects:

 ```yaml
 .go-cache: